Brighton: History

 Over the next few decades, though, events severely affected its local and national standing, such that by 1730 "it was a forlorn town decidedly down on its luck".
 More foreign attacks, storms (especially the devastating Great Storm of 1703), a declining fishing industry, and the emergence of nearby Shoreham as a significant port caused its economy to suffer.
 By 1708 other parishes in Sussex were charged rates to alleviate poverty in Brighton, and Daniel Defoe wrote that the expected £8,000 cost of providing sea defences was "more than the whole town was worth".
 The population declined to 2,000 in the early 18th century.

 From the 1730s, Brighton entered its second phase of development—one which brought a rapid improvement in its fortunes.
-The contemporary fad for drinking and bathing in seawater as a purported cure for illnesses was enthusiastically encouraged by Dr Richard Russell from nearby Lewes.
+The contemporary fad for drinking and bathing in seawater as a purported cure for illnesses was enthusiastically encouraged by Richard Russell from nearby Lewes.
 He sent many patients to "take the cure" in the sea at Brighton, published a popular treatise on the subject, and moved to the town soon afterwards (the Royal Albion, one of Brighton's early hotels, occupies the site of his house).
 Others were already visiting the town for recreational purposes before Russell became famous, and his actions coincided with other developments which made Brighton more attractive to visitors.
 From the 1760s it was a boarding point for boats travelling to France; road transport to London was improved when the main road via Crawley was turnpiked in 1770; and spas and indoor baths were opened by other entrepreneurial physicians such as Sake Dean Mahomed and Anthony Relhan (who also wrote the town's first guidebook).

 From 1780, the development of the Georgian terraces had started, and the fishing village developed as the fashionable resort of Brighton.
 The growth of the town was further encouraged by the patronage of the Prince Regent (later King George IV) after his first visit in 1783.
 He spent much of his leisure time in the town and constructed the Royal Pavilion during the early part of his Regency.
 In this period the modern form of the name Brighton came into common use.
 A permanent military presence was established in the city with the completion of Preston Barracks in 1793.
 It was rebuilt in 1830.